kirat-anand-68/kirat-anand-68/README.md

 - 📫 How to reach me **kiratanand68@gmail.com /kiratanand36@gmail.com**

-- 📄 Know about my experiences [I am currently Second Year UG Student Gaining some Experience By practising and revising the things].
+- 📄 Know about my experiences I am currently Second Year UG Student Gaining some Experience By practising and revising the things.

 - ⚡ Fun fact **I am Funny and I used to Talk alot 😁**